-The purpose of the Butt Set is to allow Linemen to tap into a phone line to ensure it is working properly.
-To do this, the Butt Set will also have two cables, typically alligator clips, to attach to the line's tx and rx ports.
+The purpose of the Butt Set is to allow telephone Lineman handset to tap into a phone line to ensure it is working properly.
+To do this, the Butt Set will also have two cables, typically alligator clips, to attach to the line's tx and Rx ports.
 When connected properly, the Butt Set is essentially indistinguishable from regular subscriber equipment.

 While it may have an odd, even silly name, the Butt Set is a critical piece of testing equipment for linemen.
 Other common names are Test Set and Lineman's Set.
 Older telephone linemen also referred to the Butt Set as a "Goat".
 The name effectively comes from the act of butting in on a live line.

-If you are using a Butt Set to identify pinouts, you are most likely trying to connect to legacy gear.
+If you are using a telephone butt tester to identify pinouts, you are most likely trying to connect to legacy gear.
 The most common application for identifying pinouts is to verify connectivity between a remote site or residence, and the central office's main or intermediate distribution frames.

 If you're working with a 202, FSK or RS-422/485 connection, you can use a butt set to identify transmit (tx) pins and receive (rx) pins.

 The Telephone Butt Set is an integral piece of data communications equipment.
 It is a special tool used by technicians for installing and testing local loop telephone lines.
 With the tool, you can verify connectivity through common modes of communication, such as 202 Modems, FSK, RS-422, and RS-485.